coldkillerr/PythonProjects/ReadME.markdown

 GUI package.
 We have used sqlite3 for the database management of the users .
 And we have used MS Excel ( via openpyxl module ) to maintain a record of booked seats .

+## HOW TO RUN LOCALLY

+1.Go to the Project folder in your system

+2.First do the entire setup
+ `pip install tkinter`
+ `pip install openpyxl`
+ `pip install smtplib`

+3.Run `main.py`

+4.After completing the booking process close all the windows and run `adminside.py`.